ddddddO/gtree/README.md

    xtree output [options]

 OPTIONS:
    --omit-index, --omit, -o  set this option when you do not want to display array indices.
    --allow-duplicate, -a     set this option when you want to allow duplicate node names at the same level.
+   --level int, -l int       set this option when you want to specify the depth of the tree.
    --help, -h                show help
 ```

 #### JSON to tree